DrRobotmck/installfest_script/readme.md

 ### What is a development environment?

+A development (or dev) environment describes the technologies (including the specific versions of technologies), tools, and settings we work in while developing software.
+This includes everything from the hardware and operating system we use to the hotkeys and colors we program in to our text editors.
+Obviously, some of these qualities are more trivial than others, and many are a matter of personal choice.
+However, when in a guided, intensive learning environment, problems with colors or hotkeys can mean minutes or hours lost, and therefore lessons wasted.
+That is why we recommend creating a completely standardized dev environment across all students and instructors.

+That being said, here are the most important facts:

+- we program in a [Unix]()-like operating system, which means (for the most part) Mac OS X or Linux (we support the version known as [Ubuntu]()), **but not Windows**
+- we use a terminal emulator (using a [bash]() "[shell]()") to interact with our OS in a standard, efficient way
+- we use a window manager ([Spectacle]() in Mac OS X, or Ubuntu's built-in hotkeys for [Unity]()) with our OSes' graphical desktop interface to speed and simplify common tasks
+- we use a straightforward text editor (the very new [Atom](), or [Sublime Text]()) with [syntax highlighting]() instead of a more complicated [IDE]()
+- we use the [Chrome]() internet browser because of its built-in development tools
+- we use [Git]() and [GitHub]() for version tracking (saving our program's "history") and collaboration (allowing multiple people to edit the same group of files), which have become industry standards despite their difiiculty
+- we use the [Ruby]() programming language and interpreter to introduce ourselves to programming concepts
+- we use the [SQL]() (pronounced "sequel") language to describe, store and retrieve information from a database
+- we use the [Sinatra]() and [Ruby on Rails]() frameworks to develop web-based applications
+- we use the core web language standards of HTML, CSS and JavaScript to implement web-based application interfaces
+- we use jQuery and Backbone

 Program in a Unix-like environment.
 Right now we support Mac OSX and Ubuntu.
 We program in a shell: bash/zsh.
 We use a window manager: Spectacle or Unity's built-in tool. we use technologies and a language stack. we use tools and settings and a style guide.

 ### How do we teach development in WDI?